17 Pros & Cons Of Owning A Bernese Mountain Dog

 1. They’re big dogs.

 Bernese Mountain Dogs are big dogs.
-Standing at 24-28 inches at the shoulder and weighing in anywhere from 70-120 pounds, they’re not a small breed by any means.
+Standing at 24–28 inches at the shoulder and weighing anywhere from 70–120 pounds, they’re not ideal for apartment dwellers.
 This can be a good thing or a bad thing, depending on your living situation and what you’re looking for in a dog.
-If you live in an apartment, for example, a Bernese Mountain Dog might not be the best fit as they need plenty of space to run and play.

 2. They’re working dogs.

 Bernese Mountain Dogs were originally bred as working dogs, and their herding instincts are still very strong today.
-This means that they have a lot of energy and need plenty of exercise to stay happy and healthy.
+They have a lot of energy and need plenty of exercise to stay happy and healthy.
 If you’re looking for a low-key lapdog, a Bernese Mountain Dog is probably not the right breed for you.

 3. They’re protective dogs.

-As mentioned above, Bernese Mountain Dogs are very protective of their families and will do whatever it takes to keep them safe from harm.
-This instinct can sometimes lead to aggression towards strangers or other animals, so it’s important that you socialize your Bernese Mountain Dog from an early age so that they learn to trust people outside of the family unit.
+As mentioned above, Bernese Mountain Dogs are very protective of their families and do whatever it takes to keep them safe from harm.
+This instinct can sometimes lead to aggression toward strangers or other animals, so you must socialize your Bernese Mountain Dog from an early age so that they learn to trust people outside of the family unit.

 Pros of Bernese Mountain Dogs